-So you’ve gotten a great vacation planned out: you used a promo code to save on rooms, mapped out the activities for each day and have a swimsuit for each day by the pool.
+So you’ve gotten a great vacation planned out: you booked a trip somewhere majestic and beautiful, mapped out the activities for each day and have a swimsuit for each day by the pool.
+You even got a great hotel deal thanks to CouponFly or some other travel site (view their homepage).
 There’s still one big obstacle to your travel, however.
 One in which you have little to no control over: airport security.

 With more than three-quarters of a billion people passing through US airports each year, the struggle that the understaffed and underfunded TSA has on its hands is only understandable.
 In response to increasing public pressure to speed up airport security lines, the organization has come up with the Trusted Traveler program.